-(I) Comments of any affected local agency.
+(J) Comments of any affected local agency.

 The Board of Supervisors of Trinity County submitted the application to form the TLSCSD.
-Four special districts which either do or once did provide some level of ambulance service within the proposed TLSCSD boundaries have responded to requests for comments and support from TCLS as part of this application.
-All four responded explaining their service level and offered support of the proposal (Exhibits D-1, D-2, D-3, D-4).
+Four special districts which either do or once did provide some level of ambulance service within the proposed TLSCSD boundaries have responded to requests for comments from TCLS as part of this application.
+All four responded explaining their service level and indicated that the proposed district would not conflict with their services (Exhibits D-1, D-2, D-3, D-4).
 No other agencies have submitted comments.

-(J) The ability of the newly formed or receiving entity to provide the services which are the subject of the application to the area, including the sufficiency of revenues for those services following the proposed boundary changes.
+(K) The ability of the newly formed or receiving entity to provide the services which are the subject of the application to the area, including the sufficiency of revenues for those services following the proposed boundary changes.